 I think the zoning laws of the area determine whether a business can be run.
 Where I live, people run day care centers and have basement apartments against the zoning laws.
-If no one complains, it continues.
-If the permit was issued, it would seem to me that your area does allow for this.
-If I were you, I would contact a law school or Legal Aid Society to get some inexpensive or free advice about this.

 Yes, Zoning would issue permits for the building, but the state would closely examine the person(s) applying for a permit for the business.

 The prospective business owners have had close relationships with known drug dealers, dealers who were arrested and imprisoned.
 Afterwards, their car windows were broken out.
 Fire was set to their front porch.
 For months, their windows were blackened out, I suppose to protect themselves from flying glass.
-They, being from another country, did not report any of this to the police as they did not want to draw attention to themselves.

 There is a lot the state does not know.
 I will inform them if I think I should.

 I have sat in on several meetings with police officers including Captains.
 Their words are always the same 'We cannot be everywhere all the time.We rely on you to make us aware of any illegal activities you witness or know about.